RaniaBenchouiekh/pollster/README.md

 # pollster

-Minimalist application to create polls with questions / choices, with an administrator side, built with Python, Django, HTML and Bootstrap.
+Minimalist application to create polls, questions / choices, with an administrator side, built with Python, Django, HTML and Bootstrap.
 Running on localhost.

 ## Screenshots

 Here are some screenshots.
+(Keep in mind that the interface is not the main focus of this project, so you can step it up :) )

 ### Administration Area